ietf-wg-alto/draft-ietf-alto-unified-props-new/introduction.md

 a property.
 Furthermore, entities in other domains may very well be enumerable.

 This document proposes a new approach to retrieve ALTO properties.
-Specifically, it defines two new types of resources, namely Property Maps (see [](#prop-map)) and Filtered Property Maps (see [](#filter-prop-map)).
-The former are GET-mode resources which return the property values for all entities in a domain, and are analogous to the ALTO's network maps and cost maps.
-The latter are POST-mode resources which return the values for a set of properties and entities requested by the client, and are analogous to the ALTO's filtered network maps and filtered cost maps.
+Specifically, it defines two new types of resources, namely Property Map (see [](#prop-map)) and Filtered Property Map (see [](#filter-prop-map)).
+The former is a GET-mode resource which returns the property values for all entities in a domain, and is analogous to a network map or a cost map in [](#RFC7285).
+The latter is a POST-mode resource which returns the values for a set of properties and entities requested by the client, and is analogous to a filtered network map or a filtered cost map.

-Additionally, this document introduces ALTO Entity Domains, where entities extend the concept of endpoints to objects that may be endpoints as defined in [](#RFC7285) but also, for example, PIDs, network elements or cells in cellular networks.
-As a consequence, ALTO Entity Domains defined in this document are a super-set of ALTO Address Types defined in [](#RFC7285); their exact relationship is specified in [](#consistency-procedure).
+Additionally, this document introduces ALTO Entity Domains, where an entity is a generalization of an endpoint to also represent, a PID, a network element, or a cell in a cellular network, etc. As a consequence, ALTO Entity Domains defined in this document are a super-set of ALTO Address Types defined in [](#RFC7285).
+Their exact relationship is specified in [](#consistency-procedure).

 <!-- FIXME: Although it is understandable to clarify the property map can
 represent generic entity domains, it is still not a good idea to introduce ANEs